LivHed/joel-adrian/README.md

 * I then clicked on the icons from all pages and could verify that this is working.
 * At last I went to My work page and I clicked on the IMDB icon under the resume Pdf document, under the text "My IMDB page.
 Check it out here!, and could verify that this link is also working"

-(1. Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.)

 **Bugs I came across while creating the site and while testing it**